 So here you go: a collection of recipes that make great use of those leftovers, so that nothing will go to waste, and you'll get to enjoy tasty, varied meals for several days.

 Casseroles are perfect for using up leftovers.
-This cheesy, delicious enchilada casserole calls for pre-cooked chicken breast, but you can easily replace the chicken with shredded turkey meat, white or dark.
+This cheesy, delicious enchilada casserole calls for pre-cooked chicken, but you can easily replace the chicken with shredded turkey meat, white or dark.
 Just make sure to leave out the skin.

 Chinese turkey salad